MIT-Emerging-Talent/ET6-practice-code-review/solutions/README.md

 # Solutions

 Welcome to the **Solutions** directory of Group 24!
-This folder contains the implementations and solutions to the challenges or problems assigned to the group by the group.
+This folder contains the implementations and solutions to the challenges or problems assigned to the group by its members.

 ## Directory Structure